Day trip to Elephanta Caves

 These caves are absolutely worth visiting as no inscriptions have been discovered till date about the original builders or about the timing of an excavation of the caves.
 The historical significance of Elephanta caves is conjectural.

-After visiting all the caves, board on to ferry back to the dock at Gateway of India as last boat leaves at 17:30 Hrs.
+After having enjoyed the sighseeing and visiting all the caves, board on to ferry back to the dock at Gateway of India as last boat leaves at 17:30 Hrs.
 Upon arrival in Mumbai.
-Transferred to your pre-booked hotel.
+Transfer to your pre-booked hotel or transfer to Airport.